sh805190/Toy/docs/rules.md

 varDecl -> "var" IDENTIFIER ("=" expression)? ";";
 ```

 A statement is something that produces a side effect, without producing a binding.
+The second mode of forStmt is intended for use by the range operator, but can be used by any function.

 ```
 statement -> (exprStmt | breakStmt | continueStmt | forStmt | ifStmt | moduleStmt | returnStmt | whileStmt | block);